Home » RECIPES » OCCASIONS » HALLOWEEN » Halloween Candy Brownies

 Stack of brownies surrounded by leftover Halloween candy and a treat bag in the background.

 • Boxed Brownie Mix: Use your favorite brand, just make sure it is a family size box -18.3 ounces.
-Using a standard box does not give us enough brownie batter to make these super thick as you see in the pictures.
+Using a standard box does not give us enough brownie batter to make these super thick like you see in the pictures.
+You can even make homemade brownies with my Double Chocolate Brownies recipe.

 Ingredients.
 Boxed brownie mix and leftover Halloween candy.

-1. Make the leftover Halloween candy layer.
-It’s simple, all you have to do is melt the candy over a double boiler, pour it into a baking pan, and then freeze until solid.
+1. Prepare the candy layer and brownie batter.
+Melt leftover Halloween candy over a double boiler, pour into a baking pan, and freeze until solid.
+Meanwhile, prepare brownie batter according to package instructions.

-1. Don’t over bake them.
+2. Don’t over bake them.
 Overbaked brownies are dry, dense, and super crumbly when they should be chewy and fudgy.
-To know when your brownies are done baking, insert a toothpick in the center of the brownies, it should come out with a few moist crumbs.
+To know when your brownies are done baking, insert a toothpick in the center of the brownies, it should come out with a few moist crumbs (but not be wet).

 3. Choose chocolate candies with different textures.
 I recommend Snickers, Reese’s, Heath bars, mini Hershey’s milk chocolate bars, Milky Ways, and a variety of M&Ms (peanut, crunchy cookie, and plain).